sovayle/sovayle.github.io/_pages/about.md

 ### Check out my [Portfolio](/portfolio) and [Resume](/cv) !

-I am an active TryHackMe player with 200+ day streak and in the Top 5% globally ranked players.
+I was an active TryHackMe player with over 200+ day active streak and currently in the Top 1% globally ranked players.

-I am proficient in Mandarin as I went to SRJK(C) Khai Chee, Kuala Lumpur for my secondary school and actively learn through watching youtube videos that enhance my mandarin as well as learn on DuoLingo.
+I am proficient in Mandarin as I went to SRJK(C) Khai Chee, Kuala Lumpur for my secondary school.

 ### 📈 Statistics
 <div>